 5 Reasons to divorce the scales

-Using scales to build a healthy lifestyle can be helpful, but there are many other ways to assess health.
-Here are my 5 reasons to divorce the scales:
+Using bodyweight scales to build a healthy lifestyle can be helpful, but there are many other ways to assess health.
+If you’ve had a tricky relationship with your scale weight and would like to discuss ways in which to become healthier and more confident in a sustainable way, use the button below to reach out.

 2. Scale weight and conditions are inconsistent: